Mandorath/ansible_workshop_101_sue/tasks.md

 ```

 ## Task 5. **Create an new playbook and ansible task that adds the controller node SSH key of the automator user to the authorized keys of the in automated (sudo) user.**

-Create a new file in playbooks called my_playbook.yml
-Add the following content:
+Add the following content to my_playbook.yml:

 ```yaml
 - name: Add my authorized key